Discord-Client-Encyclopedia-Management/Discord3rdparties/README.md

 # Discord Client Encyclopedia

-A non-exhaustive collection of Discord 3rd party clients and mods.
+A non-exhaustive collection of third-party clients and mods for Discord.

 ## Disclaimer